By Chris Holbert

 In this way mPERS devices can be viewed as a supplemental digital caregiver for when the human caregiver cannot be present.
 They provide feature-rich services ranging from the ability to place calls for help with a single press of a button to fall detection, location services and some can even trigger alerts if a care recipient’s vitals fall below or rise above certain thresholds.

 These devices can typically be worn as a watch, on a pendant or a belt, or carried in a pocket.
 If a fall is detected they will immediately alert a caregiver through an app.
 And, the device will trigger speakerphone mode while auto-dialing the caregiver so an immediate check-in can be made on the care recipient’s physical status.
 If the caregiver determines the fall merits emergency response, he or she can then contact 911.
+Personal injury attorneys in McAllen state that every year, almost 9 million people will go to the ER for a fall-related injury.

 In the case of care recipients with dementia, mPERS devices can be used to help locate them should he or she become disorientated and lost.
 The caregiver can either access the location through an app, or if the care recipient knows assistance is needed, he or she can trigger a call for help while broadcasting a current location with the press of a button.
 The battery life of mPERS devices is far superior to smart phones, lasting up to 30 days in sleep mode.
 Most devices feature an SOS button that can easily be pressed in an emergency without the need to focus on dialing numbers.